jimenez/marathon/docs/docs/ports.md

 ## Random Port Assignment

 Using the value 0 for any port settings indicates to Marathon that you would like a random port assignment.
-However, if containerPort is set to 0 within a portMapping, it is set to the same value as hostPort.
+However, if `containerPort` is set to 0 within a `portMapping`, it is set to the same value as `hostPort`.

 ## Environment Variables

-Each port value is exposed to the running application instance via environment variables `$PORT0`, `$PORT1`, etc. Each Marathon application is given a single port by default, so `$PORT0` is always available.
+Each *host port* value is exposed to the running application instance via environment variables `$PORT0`, `$PORT1`, etc. Each Marathon application is given a single port by default, so `$PORT0` is always available.
 These variables are available inside a Docker container being run by Marathon too.

+When using `BRIDGE` mode networking, be sure to bind your application to the `containerPort`s you have specified in your `portMapping`s.
+However, if you have set `containerPort` to 0 then this will be the same as `hostPort` and you can use the `$PORT` environment variables.

 ## Example Configuration